 No matter your age, dating can be intimidating.
 However, it may seem even more stressful if you've been out of the dating scene for a long time.
-Fortunately, there are things you can do to help yourself get back out there and enjoy dating again.
+Fortunately for senior citizens dating, there are things you can do to help yourself get back out there and enjoy it again.

 It is normal to wonder if dating has changed dramatically, or if you'll remember how to date.
 The most important factor is that you should set your own rules.

 Internationally Acclaimed Life Strategist Tanja Diamond says, "It's very important to set priorities first, and boundaries as a close second."

 Don't worry about how others date, but focus on what you feel comfortable with.
 If your rule has always been that you don't kiss on the first date, then don't worry about whether it's "old school."
 Age should, at the very least, earn you the right to set some comfortable boundaries.

 Here are some tips that many choose to go by when dating:

 - Only date one person at a time, or be very upfront that you are dating others.